lambainsaan/notepad-raw/nuxt/Coding Recommendations.md

 So, if you have a simple calculation or transformation to perform on reactive data, it's recommended to use a getter.
 If you need a value that automatically updates based on reactive dependencies, then you should use a computed property.

+### Setting dynamic titles

+`nuxt.config` does not allow the page title to be dynamic.
+Therefore, it is recommended to use `titleTemplate` in the `app.vue` file to add a dynamic title, which is then applied to all routes of your Nuxt app.